check-spelling/check-spelling-docs/Event-descriptions.md

 As a result, all content after the begin tag was ignored.

+For convenience, there should be a corresponding report [`unclosed-block-ignore-end`](#unclosed-block-ignore-end) that lists the marker that it was expected to find.

 Note that this feature is experimental, it's possible you've encountered a bug.

 ## Resolution

 - If you believe the behavior is incorrect, please [file a bug](https://github.com/check-spelling/check-spelling/issues/new).
 - If the end token really isn't present, consider adjusting your begin/end tokens.
+- One approach is to pick a new more specific begin token for the specific instance that would be hit first (but ideally only in this file) and a new end token that appears _after_ the begin token that doesn't have a matching end token.

 # unclosed-block-ignore-end

 A [[Block Ignore|Feature: Block Ignore]] rule's start pattern matched content in the file, but the corresponding end tag wasn't found.
+The specific end marker should be listed in the report.

 As a result, all content after the begin tag was ignored.

+For convenience, there should be a corresponding report [`unclosed-block-ignore-begin`](#unclosed-block-ignore-begin) that lists the marker that started the unclosed block ignore.

 Note that this feature is experimental, it's possible you've encountered a bug.